-Figure 5 – High-level procedural flows for media acquisition
+Figure 10 – High-level procedural flows for media acquisition to the CU

-Figure 5 shows the procedural flows of media acquisition when the media stores in the cloud.
+Figure 10 shows the procedural flows of media acquisition to the CU when the media is stored in the cloud.

-First, the CU initiates a request and creates a connection with the CMU.
+First, the CU initiates a request to the SCU in order to acquire media .

-The CMU then initiates a request and creates a connection with the CSMU.
+The SCU then transmit the request to the CMU and then the CMU transmit this request to the CSMU and creates a connection with the CSMU.

-Then the CMU returns the CSAU information to the SCU.
+Then the CSMU returns a response to the CMU, and the CMU transmit this response to the SCU and the CU.

-Then the SCU receives the information and requests the CSAU to start media.
+The CSMU sends a request to the CSAU to start media.

-The CSAU sends a signal to the CSMU to request the media address.
+The CSAU sends a signal to the CSDU to acquire media which is stored in the CSDU.

-After receiving the request, the CSMU finds the media in CSDU according to the media address.

-Then the CSDU creates a media channel with CSAU and sends media stream to the CSAU.

-Then the CSAU transfers the media stream to the MDU.
+Then the CSDU transfers the media stream to the CSAU and the CSAU transfers the media stream to the MDU.

-The MDU transfers the media stream to the CU.
+The MDU distributes the media stream to the CU.

 When the CU stops the media acquisition, it sends a stop-media request to the SCU.